constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/problem_statement.md

 so that its lookup time is faster than the execution of the query.

-Question 1 is the main question of my work, which aims at determining if CLTQP is a useful query paradigm.
+Question 1, on the one hand, is the main question of my work, which aims at determining if CLTQP is a useful query paradigm.
 Questions 2 and 3, on the other hand, are asked to determine the efficiency of the specific method that will be employed to solve the two main problems.
 Those questions can be extended to consider the number